stevedonovan/llib/readme.md

     dispose(st,S);
 }
 ```
-An interesting experimental feature is the ability to define _subtemplates_.
+A powerful feature is the ability to define _subtemplates_.
 Say we have the
 following template:

 ```html